mlcommons/medperf/docs/concepts/confidential_computing.md

 medperf confidential download_cc_results -e <execution-id>
 ```

+In the web UI it is the `Collect results` button, which appears beside the model
+on your dataset's page (and beside the dataset on your model's page) with a box
+to type the execution id into.

-The operator passes the execution id on; nothing lists an execution waiting for
+The operator passes the execution id on — their own page shows it once the run
-you yet.
+finishes.
+Nothing lists an execution waiting for you yet, which is why the
+number has to be handed over.

 ## Choosing where everything lives